yalmip/yalmip.github.io/_posts/2021-05-18-nonlinearglobalsdp.md

 This can be taken to the extreme.
 By setting the number of rounds to infinity, we force [BMIBNB](/solver/bmibnb) to continue adding SDP cuts until the solution either is SDP-feasible, or the nonlinear solver fails to find a solution to the approximation.

-Another use of the framework is to use it in combintion with a global solver.
+Another use of the framework is to use it in combintion with an external global solver.
 By using a global solver as the upper bound solver (!), and then setting the number of rounds to infinity, the solution computed will not only be SDP-feasible, but globally optimal!
 Since we know the computed solution is the globally optimal solution, we can terminate without bothering about the lower bound, and we can achive this by setting the lower bound target.
 Since our SDP cuts are quadratic, and the objective is quadratic, we can use [Gurobi](/solver/gurobi) which supports global optimization for quadratic models.
 There is one tricky caveat here though: The numerical tolerances in [BMIBNB](/solver/bmibnb) vs [Gurobi](/solver/gurobi) for judging feasibility can infer with each other.
 A solution which [Gurobi](/solver/gurobi) thinks is good enough might still, according to  [BMIBNB](/solver/bmibnb), violate the cut we just added, and then we might keep adding the same cut in an infinite loop.
 To counteract this, we tighten the feasibility tolerance in [Gurobi](/solver/gurobi) (and in pratice you would not want to set the iteration limit to infinity but something more sensible)

 ````matlab
 sdpvar x y